Wimberton/ReadyOrNot-FENTRY/README.md

 ## Installation & Usage

-1. Bypass EAC (External tools required)
-2. Inject DLL into FlameSteamClient-Win64-Shipping.exe
+1. Inject DLL into ReadyOrNotSteam-Win64-Shipping.exe
-3. Press `INSERT` to toggle menu
+2. Press `INSERT` to toggle menu
-4. Configure features and enjoy tactical superiority!
+3. Configure features and enjoy!

 **Note:** This is a completely FREE community project.
 No premium versions or paid features.